I’ve been receiving a lot of questions regarding how to get started with an online business.

 What kind of products are you going to offer?

-Brainstorm your ideas and jot down your thought in your business journal.
+Brainstorm your ideas and jot down your thought.

 8. WHICH PLATFORMS ARE YOU GOING TO USE